STEMTera/stemtera.github.io/en/begin/_posts/2000-04-01-getting-started-circuits.md

 ---
 author: jpliew
-title: "Exercise 1 - Blinking LED"
+title: "Arduino Exercises for the (STMB)"
 layout: guide
 post-card-type: image
 card-image: common_led.svg
 lang: en
 chapter : 4
 description: LEDs (light-emitting diodes) are small and energy efficient lights that are used in many applications.
-In this exercise we will start with one of the easiest LED blinking circuit and learn how to blink an LED using the (STMB).
+In this Arduino blinking LED exercise, we will start with one of the easiest LED blinking circuit and learn how to blink an LED using the (STMB).
 contents:
 - Exercise 1 - Blinking LED
 parts: